panostriantafyllidis/NASA_APOD_Images/README.md

 ### Changes made:

 - Added a menu page , its better visually and easuer to manage everything and expand on features.
 - Buttons for script execution, API set/get , image save , path set.
 - Use of threading to avoid crashing when having the menu open with a component running.
 - minor chages to manual_wallpaper_setter and wallpaper_setter.
 - remade the API_utility to work better with the other three components.
 - there's a list of a few more TO-DOs gradually being added.
+- Use of API through an API config json file, instead of wihtin the main code.

 ### Features